ramiel/react-routerjs/README.md

 ##  5. <a name='RouterContextanduseRouterhook'></a>RouterContext and useRouter hook

-To access current router context and router method in your component, you can use the `useRouter` hook
+To access current router context and router methods in your components, you can use the `useRouter` hook

 ```jsx
 import { useRouter } from 'react-routerjs';